Fraud Alerts

 Current fraud alerts.

-If you have questions or concerns, call the Washington Trust Bank Priority Service team at 1-800-788-4578 to validate the message you have received.
+If you receive a suspicious text message, DO NOT RESPOND.
+Instead, call the Washington Trust Priority Service team at 1-800-788-4578 to validate the message you have received.

 Stay safe and be on the lookout.